zhangxz18/uccl/doc/dev_efa.md

 # UCCL-EFA

 AWS EFA support for UCCL.
-We are using Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04) AMI on 4x`p4d.24xlarge` AWS VMs; latest AMI should also work.
+We are using Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04) AMI on 4x`p4d.24xlarge` AWS VMs; latest AMI and `p4de.24xlarge` should also work.
 Note that you need to enable all four EFA NICs in `p4d.24xlarge` instances.

 ## Prerequisites